Ryan-McBride/numnet/README.md

 a list of available voices can be seen by running `$ say -v '?'`

 --chime Specify a custom chime to use.
-If not provided, a random built in chime will be used. use path relative to numnet directory.
+If not provided, a random built in chime will be used.

 `$ python numnet.py "pizza time" --chime "./totinos.mp3"`